Biden breaks his silence: Inside his decision to forcefully denounce Trump

 “What is happening in state legislatures across the country is dangerous and has the ability to destabilize government as we know it,” she said.
 “And I have yet to see the Biden administration act as if they understand the urgency of the moment that we‘re in.”

 When Biden launched his presidential campaign in 2019, his message centered squarely on Trump and the threat he and many Democrats believed the then-president posed to the nation.
-Biden castigated Trump for his response to the deadly 2017 white supremacist rally in Charlottesville.
+Biden castigated Trump for his response to the deadly 2017 white-supremacist rally in Charlottesville.

 As his campaign proceeded, Biden ratcheted up his rhetoric.
 He said Trump represented an “existential threat” to American democracy and later supported the House’s vote to impeach Trump for the first time by arguing Trump was “shooting holes in the Constitution.”